texts on artworks

 It reflects on the nature of time and the fleetingness of the present moment.

-The present fades into the past and expands into the future.
+The present fades into the past and stretches toward the future.

 The concept of the present is elusive.